 If you still cannot pass through the 1912 rule, you may consider the 1948 Italian citizenship case.
-It enables you to claim Italian citizenship by descent if there is a woman in your Italian ancestral line who had her child before January 1, 1948.
+It enables you to claim Italian citizenship by descent if a woman in your Italian ancestral line had her child before January 1, 1948.

 How To Apply for Italian Citizenship by Descent

-If you have checked your eligibility through your Italian ancestors, you may start choosing the best option for your case.
+If you have checked your eligibility through your Italian ancestors, you may choose the best option for your case.
 There are three ways on how to apply for Italian citizenship by descent.

 The first option to obtain an Italian passport through descent is by applying at the Italian Consulate.
 It is the administrative office that represents the Italian government abroad.

-The administrative path is the most common way to get Italian citizenship by descent, especially if you live outside of Italy.
+The administrative path is the most common way to get Italian citizenship by descent, especially outside of Italy.
 You can submit your application at the Italian Consulate under the jurisdiction of where you are a formal resident.

 Take note that the Italian Consulate operates on a discretionary basis.
 While the legal criteria of jure sanguinis citizenship are the same, consulates are not necessarily in line with each other.